jaryan2/destroytheworld/README.md

 # destroytheworld
-I want to build an app that effectively destroys the world!
+I want to build an app that effectively destroys the world!!!!